I sit with Danielle to discuss SEO challenges, tips, and tricks to dominate Local SEO. Danielle is the person Hello SEO.

 Google My Business Reviews from the Web

-Those of us who have been in SEO for a while have seen our competitors; that’s the most excellent word that I can call those people, which will make all kinds of promises about ranking you number one.
+Those who have been in SEO for a while have seen our competitors; that’s the most excellent word that I can call those people, which will make all kinds of promises about ranking you number one.
 What do you think of that kind of promise?

 Ranking number one for what?
 A keyword that’s only got two searches a month or for a keyword that will make a difference to a website’s traffic?
 The trouble is Google keeps changing the rules on organic rankings, and what works one year all of a sudden stops working.
 We’ve seen that.
 Some of my rank and rent sites took an absolute beating last year.

-That’s the beauty about using Google My Business; Google’s not going to penalize itself.
-So if I send backlinks to Google My Business, making sure it’s all optimized, then I’m doing something right.
+That’s the beauty of using Google My Business; Google will not penalize itself.
+So if I send backlinks to Google My Business, ensuring it’s all optimized, I’m doing something right.

-One of the other trends that Google is capturing all that information, never leaving Google.
+One of Google’s other trends is capturing all that information, never leaving Google.

 Right, they’re not driving traffic to your website.
 What they’re doing is they’re driving traffic to Google my business or Google maps and then connecting you directly from there.
-So if you don’t have a presence on those two profiles, you are not found.
+So you are not found if you don’t have a presence on those two profiles.

-Google is not trying to present you in Google maps so that visitors click on your website. what you need is enough information on those platforms so that people can then get a hold of you directly through those platforms
+Google is not trying to present you in Google maps to click on your website.
+Instead, you need enough information on those platforms so people can access you directly.